briankhoi/obsidian-notes/CMU/18613 - Foundations of Computer Systems/Floating Point.md

 Normalized values happen when exp != all 0's and != all 1's.
 Since the exp part in the floating point encoding has to be unsigned, but the actual exponent we use in $2^E$ can be signed (so negative & positive), we encode the unsigned $exp$ as a biased value following the equation $exp = E + bias$, which allows us to represent E's negative number into a positive $exp$ format, which at runtime can be decoded back into the actual negative $E$ number using the same rearranged formula of $E = exp - bias$.

-The bias for a k-bit value is $2^{k-1}-1$.
+The bias for a k-bit exp value is $2^{k-1}-1$.
 This gives us the following ranges, where the bias for single precision is 127 and double is 1023.
 The image below also gives the new range of values:
 ![[Pasted image 20250904123732.png]]
 For example, exp = 1 would equal E = -126.
 Because in scientific notation, the range of the significand is always \[1.0, 2.0) and also exp != 0 for normalized values, we know that there will at least be a one.
 So thus we encode our significand with an "implied" 1, meaning we omit it from the encoding then add it back at decode time because we know it's always going to be there and it helps us save 1 bit of space.